-- 1. The audit process must be clear, concise and easy to follow. - a.
+- 1. The audit may be comprised of the audit tool, guidelines and supporting documents.
+These must be aligned with one another preferably using as few documents as possible, and should be clear, concise and easy to follow for both the auditor and the auditee. - a.
 The audit tool/instrument must be adequately developed to measure all criteria. - b.
-Guidance material, instructions, and appendices provide appropriate direction to auditors. - 2.
+Guidance material, instructions, and appendices provide appropriate direction to auditors and should facilitate use.
+Guidance or supporting material should match the audit instrument. - 2.
 The scope of the audit must be identified with sampling methodology to ensure it is representative of the full operation. - a.
 All segments of the operation must be evaluated (e.g. breeding, production animals, hospital pens). - b.
-The sampling plan minimizes errors and bias in measurement. - c.
-Seasonal and geographical differences may be evaluated, as appropriate. - 3.
+The sampling plan makes an effort to minimize bias in measurements by using appropriate sampling practices such as randomization and addressing seasonal, geographical and risk-based differences where appropriate. - 3.
 The audit must have good breadth and valid, measurable outcomes that reflect current animal welfare science. - 4.
-The audit must include a list of the criteria as well as an established standard for each criterion. - a.
-Each standard must be clearly defined (i.e. specific and measurable) to facilitate interauditor repeatability. - b.
-The list of criteria and established standards must be evaluated by a numerical score; yes/no; or pass/fail to demonstrate conformance/nonconformance. - c.
-An audit may use a single evaluation approach (e.g. entire list is yes/no) or a combination (e.g. critical items are pass/fail, other items are scored by points). - 5.
+The audit must include a list of the criteria as well as an established standard for each criterion.
+These standards must be clearly defined (i.e. specific and measurable). - 5.
+The list of criteria and established standards must be evaluated by a numerical score; yes/no; or pass/fail to demonstrate conformance/nonconformance.
+An audit may use a single evaluation approach (e.g. entire list is yes/no) or a combination (e.g. critical items are pass/fail, other items are scored by points). - o Note: it is not a requirement that an audit have a cumulative score. - 6.
 Critical criteria resulting in audit failures: - Audits must identify those criteria for which there is zero tolerance and a mechanism for reporting these specific descriptions for automatic failures.
 These include but are not limited to: - willful acts of abuse and - neglect (e.g. failure to euthanize on a timely basis), or - other critical failures. - b.
-Identifying or stating which measurable outcomes result in failure and/or non-conformance. - 6.
-The audit must be conducted by a qualified animal welfare auditor, as defined by the audit author. - 7.
+Identifying or stating which measurable outcomes result in failure and/or non-conformance. - 7.
+The audit must be conducted by a qualified animal welfare auditor, as defined by the audit author. - 8.
 PAACO's Audit Standards apply only to the animal welfare criteria of an audit, and there must be a clear separation between production and/or marketing criteria and animal welfare criteria in the audit tool and program.